-- How can I think, feel, and do to inspire cooks or bakers into action?
+- What can I think, feel, and then do to inspire cooks or bakers into action?

 - What new and fun opportunities will I have as a result of being the author of a print cookbook?

 - What thoughts about my cookbook project make me feel inspired?
-How can I inspire a publisher to take action on me?
+How can I inspire a publisher to take action with me and on my idea?

-- What would I need to think to feel more confident as a cookbook writer?
+- What do I need to think to feel more confident as a cookbook writer?

 Things We Mention In This Episode: